afqueiruga/tough_convert/Readme.md

 Requirements
 ------------

-This is a tool for use with TOUGH+.
-MeshMaker is needed to generate cell corners (connection visualization is possible without the corners.)
+This is a tool for use with TOUGH+ or TOUGH2.
+MeshMaker is needed to generate cell corners.
+Connection visualization is possible without the corners.

-- Python 2.7 (3.0 support is a TODO)
+- Python 2.7 or 3.0
 - numpy

 For silo output: